 - Sushi Wakon

-The vision of Master Chef Rei Masuda, our one-Michelin-starred restaurant offers an intimate and interactive experience as you watch as our master chefs create stunning dishes made with top-quality ingredients flown in each day from Tokyo’s iconic Tsukiji market – either at the 200-year-old, 10-seat Hinoki counter, or in one of our two private-dining rooms.
+Sushi Wakon, which has received a Michelin star for four consecutive years, offers an intimate and interactive experience as you watch as our master chefs create stunning dishes made with top-quality ingredients that are flown in daily from Tokyo’s Toyosu market.
+Enjoy this unforgettable dining affair either at the 8-metre-long Hinoki counter or in one of our two private dining rooms.

 - The Lounge & Bar